 Pennsylvania Statute of Limitations on Assessment of Taxes.
-Pennsylvania has a three-year limitation on the assessment of new taxes that runs from the date of the original assessment, 061 PA Code § 119.14.
+Pennsylvania has a three-year limitation on assessing new taxes that runs from the date of the original assessment, 061 PA Code § 119.14.
 This period could be extended to six years if the taxpayer underreported income by at least 25 percent.
 061 PA Code 119.15.
 But that limitation does not apply in cases involving fraud, tax evasion, or failure to file forms.
 061 PA Code § 119.16.
-In other words, the state can add to an income tax assessment for only three years (sometimes six) but has no time limit in which to collect taxes that are already owed.
+In other words, the state can add to an income tax assessment for only three years (sometimes six) but has no time limit to collect back taxes.

 Quick Note: Bankruptcy filings will suspend statutes of limitations on taxes for the duration of bankruptcy plus six months.
-Although this is not always an issue, it is something your attorney will need to consider, particularly if you are close to the end of the statutory collection period.
+Although this is not always an issue, your attorney will need to consider it, particularly if you are close to the end of the statutory collection period.

 Payment Arrangements.
-The IRS will usually accept a payment arrangement (“installment agreement”) for back taxes unless the debtor has repeatedly failed to pay under previous agreements.
+The IRS will usually accept a payment arrangement ("installment agreement") for back taxes unless the debtor has repeatedly failed to pay under previous agreements.
 Most such arrangements require a minimum monthly payment of two percent of the balance.
 An installment agreement will not waive penalties or prevent interest from accruing.
-If the debtor can only make minimum payments, such arrangements can take a very long time to complete.
+If the debtor can only make minimum payments, such arrangements can take a long time.